 Henry Hill – [narrating] One day some of the kids from the neighbourhood carried my mother’s groceries all the way home.
 You know why?
 It was outta respect.

 In reality, the likes of local mob boss Paul “Paulie” Ciero (Paul Sorvino) are grooming the youngster to be a future soldier, and under the tutelage of perennial super thief Jimmy “The Gent” Conway (Robert De Niro) and sociopathic short fuse Tommy DeVito (Joe Pesci), it isn’t long before our protagonist has graduated from parking cars to burying bodies.
 The only other role model Henry has is his father, a man mired in the mediocrity of everyday life.
 Mr Hill works every hour god sends to support his family, but in Henry’s eyes he is the real bum, the personification of those immigrants who came to America as little more than slaves.
-Most ’50s kids from Hill’s neighbourhood likely dreamed of becoming the next Babe Ruth, while others probably imagined themselves becoming pilots or astronauts or even the president of the United States.
-Hill always dreamed of being a gangster, and he was the only kid from his neighbourhood to actually fulfil his dream.
+Most 50s kids from Hill’s neighbourhood likely dreamed of becoming the next Babe Ruth, others of becoming pilots or astronauts or even the president of the United States.
+Hill always dreamed of being a gangster.

 Karen – [narrating] After awhile, it got to be all normal.
 None of it seemed like crime.
 It was more like Henry was enterprising, and that he and the guys were making a few bucks hustling, while all the other guys were sitting on their asses, waiting for handouts.
 Our husbands weren’t brain surgeons, they were blue-collar guys.
 The only way they could make extra money, real extra money, was to go out and cut a few corners.